hxwang/Security-Summary/DDoS/definition.md

 ---

 #### Definition
+- A distributed denial of service attack involves a very large number of computers all over the network sending data to a single target system that is to be attacked [[Chung-2012]](http://www.sigcomm.org/node/3233)

 ####  Purpose
 - DDoS flooding attacks are typically explicit attempts to disrupt legitimate users' access to services.